talyssonoc/structure/contributing.md

 ## Code of conduct

 In short: _Be nice_.
-Pay attention to the fact that Structure is free software, don't be rude with the contributors or with people with doubts and we'll be more than glad on helping you.
+Pay attention to the fact that Structure is free software, don't be rude with the contributors or with people with questions and we'll be more than glad on helping you.
 Destructive criticism and demanding will be ignored.

 ## Opening issues

 When opening an issue be descriptive about the bug or the feature suggestion, don't simply paste the error message on the issue title or description.
-Also, __provide code to simulate the bug__, we need to know the exact circumstances in which the bug occurs.
+Also, **provide code to simulate the bug**, we need to know the exact circumstances in which the bug occurs.
 Again, follow our [code of conduct](#code-of-conduct).

 ## Pull requests